Sheraldo Becker: Osasuna

 On 1 September 2025, Osasuna announced the signing of Becker on a two-year deal.

+Mainz 05

+On 2 February 2026, Becker returned to the Bundesliga, signing for Mainz 05 on loan for the remainder of the 2025–26 season.
+Later that year, on 8 May, his loan move became permanent after the club avoided relegation, triggering a purchase obligation.

 International career

 Netherlands

 Becker was born in the Netherlands to Surinamese parents.
 Becker represented the Netherlands, his country of birth at various youth levels, making his debut for the Netherlands under-16 team in a 1–0 loss to Portugal at the 12th Tournoi Val de Marne '10 in France on 28 October 2010.
 He scored his first goal for the under-16 side on 6 February 2011 at the International Youth Tournament in Portugal, in the 4–1 win against Israel.
 On 16 September 2011, Becker made his debut for the U-17 team in the 1–0 win against Italy at the Vier Nationen Turnier in Germany.
 He scored his first under-17 goal against England at the XXXV Torneio Int. do Algarve '12 in Portugal.
 He scored once for the under-18 team in a friendly match against the United States on 11 September 2012.
 On 26 February 2014, Becker was called up by Wim van Zwam to the under-19 team for the friendly match against Spain on 5 March 2014.
 He made his under-19 debut in a 2–1 win, starting on the wing before being substituted off for Wessel Dammers in the 69th minute of the match.